awkweb/kysely-migrate/README.md

   $ kysely-migrate <command> [options]

 Commands:
-  create  create new migration
-  down    migrate one step down
-  init    create configuration file list    list migrations to      migrate to selected migration up      migrate one step up
+  codegen  generate types from database metadata create   create new migration down     migrate one step down init     create configuration file list     list migrations to       migrate to selected migration up       migrate one step up

 For more info, run any command with the `--help` flag:
   $ kysely-migrate create --help